MasterSais/uvo/API.md

 ```js
 parallel<T>(...validators: Array<Validator<T>>): Validator<T>
 ```
 Groups validators in parallel.
 The main goal is to catch all errors (pass value through a sequence of validators, even if an error occurred somewhere).
 Beware of using processors inside.
+Type: grouper.
+Groups validators into one.

 ```js
 import * as v from 'uvo';